Saira Peter: Performance

-Peter has given solo western classical performances in the UK, USA, Germany, Turkey and Pakistan.
+Saira Peter has given solo western classical performances in the UK, USA, Germany, Turkey and Pakistan.

 Her 2016 Pakistan debut took place at Pearl-Continental Hotel in Karachi, followed since by performances at major national venues including Mohatta Palace, Aiwan-e-Sadr (Presidential Palace, Islamabad), Governor House in Karachi, Alhamra Art Center in Lahore, Pakistan National Council of Arts (Islamabad and Lahore).
 She is regularly invited by the High Commission of Pakistan, London to sing at official events, which they feature on official social media.

-Peter was final judge and then chief judge on two consecutive seasons of Pakistan's reality series Voice of Sindh.
+Saira Peter was final judge and then chief judge on two consecutive seasons of Pakistan's reality series Voice of Sindh.

-In September 2021 she performed a well-received solo set at the international Mystic Music Festival in Konya, Turkey in commemoration of the birth of Sufi poet Mevlana Rumi.
+In September 2021 she performed a solo set at the international Mystic Music Festival in Konya, Turkey in commemoration of the birth of Sufi poet Mevlana Rumi.
 With the support of Department of Culture, Konya, Peter created a "fusion qawwali" based on the poetry of Mevlana Rumi, featuring footage at the shrine of Mevlana Rumi in Konya.

+In November 2025, Saira Peter performed in Islamabad at the Sir Syed Memorial Auditorium under the auspices of the Silk Road Culture Centre.
+Her programme included Western operatic arias, Eastern classical and semi‑classical pieces, and elements of her “Sufi Opera” fusion style.
+She was joined on stage by students from the Saira Arts Academy and accompanied musically by music director Stephen Smith.
+The concert drew an audience of music enthusiasts and cultural patrons, and former federal culture minister Jamal Shah attended as chief guest, commenting on her contribution to promoting opera and fusion music in Pakistan.

+In February 2026, Saira Peter participated in the “She Leads the Nations” Global Summit at the US House of Congress, DC.
+During the summit Saira was honoured with an Award, SHE LEADS THE NATIONS for reaching out to marginalised women through her spiritual Sufi Opera® songs.
+The event was covered by international media.

+In June 2026 Saira Peter was a featured soloist for Prom Praise at Royal Albert Hall, where she performed five songs, three solos and two group performances.
+She was accompanied by a combined 525 musicians, including All Souls Orchestra and a massed choir, all under the baton of Artistic Director Michael Andrews.
+Her performance received positive reception across mainstream Pakistani media, and drew praise from Pakistan's Federal Minister for National Heritage and Culture, Aurangzeb Khan Khichi, who called it a "remarkable example of cultural diplomacy."

+July 2026 saw Saira Peter honoured as an official guest in Windsor Castle, where she stayed for three days as a participant in the international women's summit, She Leads United Kingdom.
+By request she sang sacred songs inside St George's Chapel and later performed an aria from her Sufi Opera Marvi's Tears in the Castle's Vicar's Hall, St George's House, site of the original production of Shakespeare's play The Merry Wives of Windsor.